kgroveshok/z80-homebrew/README.md

 * Built-in address decoder for four devices (2 used above)
 * Tape support in progress on Device F.
 * On board sound support on device B.
-* External cart support via PIO 2 Port B. Adding support for:
-   - Real time clock SPI (TODO)
-   - Extra storage via SD and/or Microchip serial EEPROMS  (TODO)
-   - RP Pico using SPI for extra features such as wifi network support via PicoSPINet addon
-   - GPIO on the 8 pins (TODO) and independant control use of SPI bus
 * Feature to load a user dictionary from file storage at boot time
 * Highlevel and low level storage words
 * Hardware abstraction layers to allow for common entry points and drivers for different keyboards, screens, etc